Zenodo repository: The repository containing the 8 challenge datasets and the 1 training dataset can be found here.

 Instruments

-Datasets from two high-contrast spectro-imagers of the latest generation are used:
+The provided challenge datasets come from two high-contrast spectro-imagers of the latest generation:

-The data have been pre-reduced by the official IFS (SPHERE-DC) and GPI pipelines (GPIES Data Cruncher).
+The data have been pre-reduced by the official IFS HC-DC and GPI pipelines GPIES Data Cruncher.
 Our team homogenized the data (centering, cropping etc.) and injected between 2 and 3 synthetic planetary signals in the coronagraphic image cubes (see details below).

 Provided data content